TTY: (850) 201-8429

 Tallahassee, FL 32304

-Nondiscrimination Policy: Tallahassee Community College does not discriminate against any person on the basis of race, color, ethnicity, genetic information, national origin, religion, gender, marital status, disability or age in its programs and activities.
+Nondiscrimination Policy: Tallahassee Community College does not discriminate against any person on the basis of race, color, ethnicity, genetic information, national origin, religion, gender, sexual orientation, marital status, disability or age in its programs and activities.
 Inquiries regarding the nondiscrimination policies may be directed to:

 Renae Tolson, Equity Officer

 444 Appleyard Drive

 Drug-free Campus: It is the policy of TCC to maintain a drug-free campus.
 Smoking is permitted in designated areas only.
 The unlawful manufacture, distribution, dispensation, possession or use of controlled substances is prohibited.
 Any violation of this policy will result in discipline up to and including dismissal, as well as referral for prosecution to local law enforcement officials.
 For information, refer to the Student Code of Conduct in the Student Handbook.